• Skip to primary navigation

 Karaage (唐揚げ)

 On the other hand, another chicken dish is karaage.
 Karaage is bite-sized portions of fried chicken.
-I don’t know why, but these hit different when you’re visiting a summer festival and are delicious!
+Don’t ask me why but, while delicious at any time, karaage is even better when you’re visiting a summer festival in Japan!

 Tornado Potato (トルネードポテト)